Ultrafast optical generation of antiferromagnetic meron-antimeron pairs with conservation of topological charge: Introduction

 It is well-known that skyrmions are nontrivial magnetic configurations that are equivalent to magnetic monopoles which can be characterised by a skyrmion number \cite{Nagaosa2013}.
-Due to their heavy mass~\cite{Saha1936}, creating isolated magnetic monopoles still remains quite challenging.
+To understand the dynamics of the skyrmions or similar quasi particles, one can look into the physics of monopoles from the perspective of field theory \cite{Preskill1984}.
+Due to their heavy mass~\cite{Saha1936, Goud2017}, creating isolated magnetic monopoles still remains quite challenging.
 An alternative paradigm would lie in producing a monopole-antimonopole pair~\cite{Kobayashi2021}, which is also making its appearance in recent experimental observations of magnetic textures.
 Indeed, topological spin textures often emerge in pairs consisting of a texture and its anti-texture, keeping the total topological charge to zero.
 Such pair formation has been observed both at metallic interfaces~\cite{Gao2019} and predicted in two-dimensional magnets~\cite{Lu2020, Augustin2021}.
 These pairs can be further transmuted to a pair of different but opposite textures (for example meron to skyrmion \cite{Yu2018} conversion by an external magnetic field) without violating the conservation of topological charge.